Apple + Beet Noodle Salad with Candied Quinoa

 Beet has always been one of my favorite root vegetables, but truth be told, I don't bother to cook it much.
 For one, it basically takes FOR-ever to cook.
 Second, it a pain in the butt to peel.
 And third, it stains the heck out of your counters, plates, cutting boards, and hands. (<– no one likes walking around with pink hands)

 So I either buy the pre-cooked ones from Trader Joes or load up my carton at the Whole Foods hot bar.
 Or I just don't eat them.

 But beets are amazing in so many ways.
 They're in season right now, are incredibly nutritious, are filled with vitamins and minerals AND they taste delicious.

-One of the things that is most stunning about beets is their color.
-The pigments inside beets are called betalains which function both as antioxidant and anti-inflammatory molecules.
+One thing that is most stunning about beets is their color.
+The pigments inside beets are called betalains which function both as antioxidants and anti-inflammatory molecules.
 But they've also been shown to support the internal detoxification process of our bodies – binding to toxins, then neutralizing them and makes them water-soluble (which means we excrete them through the urine).